nmpowell/carbon-intensity-forecast-tracking/README.md

 2. Download a JSON file: `python3 run.py download --output_dir "data" --now`

 To enable GitHub Actions, within the repo `Settings > Actions > General > Workflow permissions > Read and write permissions`.

+## Storing

+The JSON format isn't great for parsing and plotting values.
+Instead wrangle into a CSV.

+1. From the JSON we have downloaded, get the "from" timestamps.